Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-bear/TASKS.md

 - preferable experience in the filled of management

 This job position comes with a 70 000E salary base, negociable according to the experience of the candidate.
-The automation risk pourcentage is (NEED TO FIND THAT NUMBER !!!!!!!!).
+The automation risk pourcentage is 12%.
 We will test the ability of the candidate to manage a team, through a serie of test in order to analyse his personality and his ability to work effectively in a time-limited environment.

 Are you a motivated, reliable and organised worker ?
 We're expecting you in BEAR !